AhilanPonnusamy/LLM-and-AppModernization/README.md

 # LLM-and-AppModerization

 This comprehensive guide provides step-by-step instructions for configuring and running Llama2 on a MacBook.
 While tailored for macOS, the instructions are adaptable for Windows machines as well.
-The following is the sysem specification that I used for building this project, I do believe even a lower configuration might work just fine.
+The following is the sysem specification that I used for building this project, I do believe a lower configuration will work just fine.

 **System Specifications:**